-So, after 19 days, thousands of line changes and weeks of swearing(who doesn’t? ), I am happy to say that Reminder-ng 0.3.1 is out!
+So, after 19 days, thousands of line changes and weeks of swearing(who doesn’t? :P), I am happy to say that Reminder-ng 0.3.1 is out!

 This release features priorities for reminders and also allows users to specify what alarms they want to hear/see after a reminder has expired, they could also have a script executed.
 In addition to the new features, it also sports quite a few bug fixes concerning how missed reminders are presented and also the general running of the program.
 Another thing is that the user interfaces should look a bit nicer due to the various adjustments made to try to adhere to the GNOME HIG.